 Portfolio companies should publish their annual audited reports on their websites no more than six months after the company year-end.
 Annual reviews or similar narrative reports are not acceptable alternatives to a portfolio company's annual report and financial statements within which the Guidelines disclosures should be found in the front half.
 Additionally, it should be readily accessible on the portfolio company's website, and not behind a login page.
-To calculate the compliance rates below, we have not included the four companies (noted in section 2.1) that are not complying with any aspect of the Guidelines nor engaging with the PERG.
+To calculate the compliance rates below, we have not included the six companies (noted in section 2.1) that are not complying with any aspect of the Guidelines or those companies given a first year grace.
 Further improvements are required on this aspect of the Guidelines as the compliance rates should be higher.

-80% of portfolio companies have published an annual report within six months of year-end on their website (2018: 81%):
+75% of portfolio companies have published an annual report within six months of year-end on their website (2019: 70%):